EOEPCA/deployment-guide/docs/infra/minio.md

 # EOEPCA+ MinIO Deployment Guide

 MinIO is a high-performance object storage system that's compatible with the Amazon S3 API.
 In the EOEPCA+ ecosystem, MinIO can serve as the object storage backend for various services, including user workspaces, MLOps and other data storage needs.
-This does not preclude the possibility to configure an alternaive S3-compatible object storage solution - but for the purposes of this guide we will assume use of MinIO.
+This does not preclude the possibility to configure an alternaive S3-compatible object storage solution.

 This guide provides instructions to deploy MinIO in your Kubernetes cluster.